nvim-neo-tree/neo-tree.nvim/README.md

         {text = " ", texthl = "DiagnosticSignInfo"})
       vim.fn.sign_define("DiagnosticSignHint",
         {text = "󰌵", texthl = "DiagnosticSignHint"})
-      -- NOTE: this is changed from v1.x, which used the old style of highlight groups -- in the form "LspDiagnosticsSignWarning"

       require("neo-tree").setup({
         close_if_last_window = false, -- Close Neo-tree if it is the last window left in the tab